shafinhasnat/Simple-Image-steganography-System/README.md

 # Image steganography system

-This project is an steganography tool that can hide a massage inside the pixels of an image that can be decoded.
+This project is an steganography tool that can hide a massage inside the pixels of an image that can be decoded without losing image quality.

 ## Download